Vancouver British Columbia, Canada Travel Guide

 Third Beach and Second Beach provide sandy spots for sunbathing and quiet enjoyment.

-Gift shops at the Vancouver Aquarium and Prospect Point have local souvenirs.
-These include items inspired by the park and its wildlife.
+Gift shops at the Vancouver Aquarium and Prospect Point offer local souvenirs.
+These include items based on the park and its wildlife.

 Look for miniature totem poles, reproductions of First Nations artwork, and the sap of the maple tree products.